ATXiceman512/ATXiceman512-urban-octo-telegram_refactor_accessibility/README.md

 # Code Refactor Starter Code

+# Description
+Refactored the style.css file to consolidate repetitive code and updated index.html to make it more accessable for screen readers.

-# USER STORY
+# USER STORY:
 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-# Acceptance Criteria
+# Acceptance Criteria:
 GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements